China's autonomous vehicle regulation requires safety operators, in-car recordings | TechCrunch

 The guidelines make only one reference to software, mandating that over-the-air upgrades adhere to regulations from the Ministry of Industry and Information to ensure their safety.

 The rules also specify the requirements for safety operators at various degrees of automation.
 Autonomous cargo trucks should “in principle” be equipped with in-car safety operators.
 Robotaxis with advanced automation should have one in-car safety operator.
-And robotaxis with full automation provided that they run in certain areas, can be monitored by remote safety operators who should not oversee more than three vehicles.
+And robotaxis with full automation can be monitored by remote safety operators who should not oversee more than three vehicles, provided that the cars run in only certain areas.

-Unlike U.S. regulators, which require reporting by AV operators in the event of accidents, China applies a more top-down approach.
-According to the guidelines laid out by China’s Ministry of Transport, AVs are expected to monitor and store the status of the vehicles, while also transmitting essential data in real-time to both the service provider and the relevant local regulatory authorities.
-They should also have an agreement with the vehicle manufacturers and safety operators on the respective party’s scope of responsibilities.
+Unlike U.S. regulators, which require reporting by AV operators in the event of accidents, China applies a more active, surveillance-based approach.
+According to the guidelines laid out by China’s Ministry of Transport, AVs are expected to monitor and store the status of the vehicles while also transmitting essential data in real-time to both the service providers and the relevant local regulatory authorities.
+They should also establish an agreement with the vehicle manufacturers and safety operators on the respective party’s scope of responsibilities.

-So what information do the regulators expect in case of an accident?
-The rules mandate that the AVs should have a minimum of 90 seconds of recorded event data, which include the vehicle’s license plate number, control mode, location, speed, acceleration and direction.
-It should also showcase the car’s perception of the environment and its response, signal status, a 360-degree camera view of the car’s surroundings, and remote orders or malfunction diagnoses, if any.
+So what information do the regulators expect to receive in case of an accident?
+The rules mandate that the AVs have a minimum of 90 seconds of recorded event data, which should include the vehicle’s license plate number, control mode, location, speed, acceleration and direction.
+It should also detail the car’s perception of the environment and its response thereafter, signal status, a 360-degree camera view of the car’s surroundings, and remote orders or malfunction diagnoses, if any.

 Most notably, the data should also include in-car video and audio recordings of driver behavior and human-machine interaction.
 Cruise and Waymo, in comparison, only record videos and only activate audio recordings during live support calls.
-The audio requirement for AVs isn’t that surprising after all, given that Chinese ride-sharing services like Didi have full recordings of in-car conversations.
+The audio requirement for AVs isn’t that surprising after all, given that Chinese ride-sharing services like Didi already continuously record in-car conversations for safety purposes, a requirement that has raised concerns over passenger privacy.